vgupta117/project04/project04-design.md

 ## **Color Pallet**
 Since we're using the card layout, a light themed palette will be appropriate to add white space around the card content.
-The borders are light gold,
+Background color: white or

 ## **Typography**
 Font Family : Lato paired Roboto